appbaseio/Docs/content/docs/analytics/Overview.md

 5. Tailor search for your business needs - You can create custom segments (paid users, mobile users, user on a 3G network) that are meaningful for your business and additionally filter all of the above analytics to glean more specific insights.

 ## What are we measuring?
-- Search counts
+- User sessions summary - Total Users, Total Sessions, Bounce Rate and Avg Session Duration
+- Search summary - A Searches > Clicks > Conversions funnel
 - Popular searches
 - No result searches
 - Popular Filters
 - Popular Results
 - Distinct count of IP address/users
 - Popular countries
-- User sessions
-- User sessions' length
-- Bounce rate

 Here is a glimpse of what you can expect to measure with Appbase.io Analytics.
 ![Appbase.io analytics insights](https://i.imgur.com/0upWpoG.png)